OCA/account-payment/account_payment_return/README.rst

    :alt: License: AGPL-3

 =================================
-Returned Customers Payment Orders
+Returned Payment Orders
 =================================

-This module implements customer receivables returns and allows to send related reconciled account move lines back to a state where the debt is still open, and letting history of it.
+This module implements receivables returns and allows to send related reconciled account move lines back to a state where the debt is still open, and letting history of it.